WorkTime – employee monitoring software

 How WorkTime helps address GDPR challenge

-“With the help of WorkTime products, companies can comply with the GDPR requirements in relation to collecting and storing data properly.
+“With the help of WorkTime products, companies can comply with the GDPR requirements concerning collecting and storing data properly.
 WorkTime records and provides access to detailed user activity data – both within applications used to process personal data, as well as in any other application.